walterswoodward/basic-angular-app/README.md

 # Intro

 Hello and welcome to `Basic Angular App`.
 I am building this app following along with the current official [Angular Docs Tutorial Page](https://angular.io/start).
 My sincere appreciation to all who who have worked so hard to put this awesome tutorial and framework together!
-[View My Progress With Basic Angular App](https://basic-angular-app.netlify.com/).
+Click on the following link to [View My Progress With Basic Angular App](https://basic-angular-app.netlify.com/).

 # BasicAngularApp